2019 Hlinka Gretzky Cup

 The 2019 Hlinka Gretzky Cup was an under-18 international ice hockey tournament that was held in Piešťany, Slovakia and Břeclav, Czech Republic from 5 to 10 August 2019 at Alcaplast Arena in Břeclav and Easton Arena in Piešťany.
-Team Russia won the gold medal for the first time since 1995 with a 3–2 defeat against Canada in the final.
+Team Russia won the gold medal for the first time since 1995, with a 3–2 win over Canada in the final.

 Preliminary round

 All times are Central European Summer Time (UTC+2).